ericivanpetersen/Time_Lapse/README.md

 		[index2, brightness2]
 		]
 ```
-Not that negative indices can be used, with -1 indicating the final frame.
+Note that negative indices can be used, with -1 indicating the final frame.
 As an
 	example, if you had a time lapse of a sunset and wanted to darken the beginning of
 	the scene and brighten the ending of the scene, with a smooth transition between them,
 	you might try the following: